TAM305/VitalView/XCODE_CLOUD_SETUP.md

 ### **Required Entitlements**

-Your app already has the correct entitlements in `Blood Work Analyzer.entitlements`:
+Your app already has the correct entitlements in `VitalView.entitlements`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>